thojaw/gz/README.md

 Last but not least, there is the mystery.
 Despite the fact that some people do question the Bands existence, far more people haven't even heard of them before.
 It's a total mystery.
 Just like Nihilium, *Gekrüppeldings* probably isn't even a thing.
 But then, we found someone who saw another guy wearing official merch!
 There are rumors that a close associate produced only a hand full of official t-shirts.
 Their value already is unquantifiable.
 Exciting, isn't it?

 ---

+## 3 Comments

+by *Nickelback3000* on *09/27 2022*
+> This band totally sucks!
+Why they don't release any music?
+What's wrong with them?
+I wouldn't buy any of their shit anyway!!!11111

+by *ThatGuy* on *09/26 2022*
+> OMG I love Gekruppelding it's the best I ever heard!
+When my parrot died, I listened to them all the time and it helped me realize that my parrot probably died of their music

+by *Pablo* on *09/26 2022*
+> Come to Brazil!!!!!!